vlcn-io/vlcn-orm/content/blog/focus-areas.md

+Draft / wip list of focus areas.
+Pre-published to allow potential contributors to find areas of potential interest.

 # Area 1: ORM Table Stakes

 ORM Table Stakes is about having the "expected" features of a data access layer.
 In addition, users should never be slowed down by the ORM.
 Hard things are made easy, impossible things are made possible.
 The ORM always feels like a helper and never a blocker.

 **Table stakes / required featuers:**
-- Querying (join, count, filter, order by, union, map, intersect, filter, where exists, id & count projections)
+- Querying (join/hop, count, filter, order by, union, map, intersect, filter, where exists, id & count projections, fetch & traverse hops)
+- Aggregations (group)
 - Migrations (versioned schemas, auto-generated alter tables, support for migration scripts)
 - Bootstrapping (table creation, migration application)
 - Seeding (automatic example data creation based on defined schemas)